omcaree/bbb-prupwm/README.md

 This work is based on my [node.js module](https://github.com/omcaree/node-pru), but designed to work from C++ instead.

+Update 28th August 2013:

+ * Modified PRU code and C++ class to implement a simple failsafe timeout.
+If host code hangs or crashes the PRU will revert the channels to predefined PWM values after a timeout has elapsed

 Prerequisites
 -------------
 Make sure you have build-essential installed so that you can compile things